A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 How Anger Harms Your Marriages

-The negative expression of anger in the family, especially between husband and wife, hurts them and their marriage in some the following ways:
+The negative expression of anger in the family, especially between husband and wife, hurts them and their marriage in some of the following ways:

 • Damages the safe environment and destroys trust